JoeyMckenzie/full-stack-rust/docs/src/modeling-the-domain/4-adding-migrations.md

 > PlanetScale requires connection to your database over SSL, so be sure to check the option for secure connections with your SQL tool of choice

 Once connected, I suggest naming your connection after the database and environment you're connected - for our case, that would look something like `full-stack-rust (dev)`.
-Let's add a connection to our `main` branch database as well while we're add it.
+Let's add a connection to our `main` branch database as well while we're at it.
 Similar to the above, locate your connection string to the `main` branch and punch in the credentials.
 Once we've connected, our console should look something like this:

 ![MySQL database](./mysql_databases.png)